PlanetLive/LinearA/axe/README.md

 Greece would later coordinate with Rome using a 5 mirror system with a 5x5 cipher to convey the 24 letters of Latin.
 </div>

-**Lattice for Mirror Messages**

-Column 1 (Priestess): Consonants (in first and second column) Column 2 (Priest): Vowels
-Column 3: Numbers 13, 14 and 15

-A clue that this is a transmission code is the dots at the top of each column.
-Let's assume there is one beat for the first column, two for the secon and three for the third.
-Each character's verticle position in the column can be conveyed by values 1 to 6.
-So a roll of two ones would be Heaven (as Hiro translated on the [Malia Stone](../hiro/#malia)).

-In Japanese, there are 9 consonants (K, S, T, N, H, M, Y, R, W) and 5 vowels (A, I, U, E, O).
-Modern Japanese does not contain the following syllables any more: YI, YE, WI, WU, WE.
-The only consonant that can stand alone in Japanese, and has its own symbol, is N.

-On the axe we find three columns.
-Let's assume

-The consonants come first and occupy two columns.

-Six characters in the second column could be vowels.
-Number 1, 2, 3 across the top, then proceed in the third column with

-**Consonants**

-Up to 15 consonant sounds could be represented by all the characters.

-The consonant sounds reside before vowels and start with a dash.

-The order of the consonants and vowels below comes from modern Japanese.
-The actual order and sounds may differ.

-The R and S position were switched.
-This allows R for Ra (the first pharaoh) to reside 2nd from the top after god Ka.
-S is moved prior to the W which is 8th and akin to infinity (∞) which is often formed by a snake.

 <a href="/LinearA/img/axe-actual.jpg"><img src="/LinearA/img/axe-actual.jpg" style="width:100%; max-width:500px"></a>

 <div style="clear:both"></div>
-On the left below we see dual mirror-axes (labrys) on poles akin to bull horns.
-The birds may signify their use in delivering messages across distances.

-Note the similaries with the third column and the right side of the Hagia Triada Sarcophagus.
-3-steps, a floral symbol, and a building which has a long line and a short line angle like the number 15 on the Axe.
+Note the similaries with the third column and the Hagia Triada Sarcophagus.
+On the right side of there are 3-steps, a floral symbol, and a building which has a long line and a short line angle like the number 15 on the Axe.
 (The missing bottom of the floral symbol probably had 4 leaves to match the number 14 on the Axe cipher.)

+On the left side of the arcophagus we see dual mirror-axes (labrys) on poles - used to redirect sun akin to bull horns.
+The birds signify the use of the mirrors in delivering messages across great distances.

 <a href="/LinearA/img/hagia-triada-sarcophagus.jpg"><img src="/LinearA/img/hagia-triada-sarcophagus.jpg" style="width:100%;max-width:900px"></a>
 Egyptian influenced funereal cult (1370-1320 BC) [Details](https://en.wikipedia.org/wiki/Hagia_Triada_Sarcophagus)

-**Consonents**
+### **Consonants**

+In Japanese, there are 9 consonants (K, S, T, N, H, M, Y, R, W) and 5 vowels (A, I, U, E, O).
+Modern Japanese does not contain the following syllables any more: YI, YE, WI, WU, WE.
+The only consonant that can stand alone in Japanese, and has its own symbol, is N.

-To create 15 unique consonent starting sounds, Loren has added 5 possible changes to Hiro's original deciphering.
-Number 3 (Ma) could be Ka, the word for Soul which has a similar [head orniment](https://www.google.com/search?q=Egyptian+Ka).
-Perhaps others could be:
+To create 9 to 15 unique consonent starting sounds,  Number 3 (Ma) could be Ka, the word for Soul which has a similar [head orniment](https://www.google.com/search?q=Egyptian+Ka).
+Other changes could be as follows.
+These are speculative and it may not be necessary to make any changes to Hiro's translation if we assume that each repeat of the scale automatically applies a different consonent.

-3\. &nbsp; KA (was MA)
-7\. &nbsp; Y (was I)
-9\. &nbsp; VA (was NA)
-13\. &nbsp; CO (was KO)
-15\. &nbsp; BA (was DA)

-**Vowels**
+### **Vowels**

-One of the columns could also contain 6 unique vowel sounds for a complete cipher.
+6 unique vowel sounds seem to repeat at least 4 times on the axe cipher.

-Perhaps the 6 vowel sounds are represented by the second column since vowels follow consonants

 A common vowel order is A-I-U-E-O for syllables like Ka-Ki-Ku-Ke-Ko.
 あ /a/, い /i/, う /u/, え /e/, お /o/

-On the Axe, the numbers 2 and 8 are the A sound, which would place the O sound on 7 and 13.
-These could act as two music scales, a lofty heavenly feminine scale followed by a lower masculine scale.
-Character 15 (DA/BA) could be the start of an even lower scale.
+The vowel might be read from the center outward so the end at Ko.

+Since the first characters of columns 1 and 2 start with a Y sound, we can support the "sometimes Y" rule with:

+Y-A-I-U-E-O

+Starting with the feminie column, the first vowel scale is likely a more lofty and heavenly scale.
+From there we descend to deeper notes, and war chants.
+It's possible "musical scales" of 6-vowels loop clockwise after character 15.
+Assuming each starts with a unique consonant, we have:

+2\.
+Da-Di-Du-De-Do
+8\.
+Sa-Si-Su-Se-So
+14\.
+Skipped
+15\.
+Ba-Bi-Bu-Be-Bo
+21\.
+Ka-Ki-Ku-Ke-Ko
+27\.
+Ta-Ti-Tu-Te-To
+33\.
+Ha-Hi-Hu-He-Ho

+The consonants might simply apply to any scale, with only the pitch changing deeper.
+Some consonant sounds are naturally deeper, so we can assume these will be used for the later scales in the repeating 6-vowel sequences.

+This repeating scale with changing pitch is similar to the Solfege (Do Re Mi) made popular by the Sound of Music which is a used to teach Western music scales.

 **Syllables**